Child Safeguarding Statement

-In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Child Protection Procedures for Primary and Post Primary Schools 2017 and Túsla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of Scoil Iosef Naofa has agreed the Child Safeguarding Statement set out in this document.
+In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Addendum to Children First (2019), the Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of Scoil Iosef Naofa has agreed the Child Safeguarding Statement set out in this document

-- The Board of Management has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post Primary Schools 2017 as part of this overall Child Safeguarding Statement.
+- The Board of Management has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) as part of this overall Child Safeguarding Statement

-- The Designated Liaison Person (DLP) is: Ms. Samantha Mc Mahon (Mr. John Hogan will assume this role in her absence)
+- The Designated Liaison Person (DLP) Ms Samantha Mc Mahon (Mr Hogan will resume the role in her absence)

-- The Deputy Designated Liaison Person (Deputy DLP) is: Mr. John Hogan (Ms Claire Madden in his absence)
+- The Deputy Designated Liaison Person (Deputy DLP) is Mr John Hogan (Ms Madden will resume the role in his absence)